 Using a personal loan for a business is only advised for startups that can’t get approval from financial institutions with a minimum-time-in-business requirement.

-We designed a business loan that is perfect for startups, newer businesses, or even for some personal expenses.
-We call it the Solopreneur Loan.
+We designed a loan that is perfect for startups, newer businesses, or even for some personal expenses.

 The U.S. Small Business Administration is a government agency set up to help small business owners.

 SBA loans fall into several categories.
-Here’s a quick description of some of the different types of small business loans that the SBA offers:
+Here’s a quick description of some of the different types of loans that the SBA offers: